LudoPinelli/comment-box.nvim/README.md

 ## Installation

-Install the way you do with any other plugin, for example:
+Install like any other plugin with your favorite package manager.

-With packer:
+For example with packer:

 ```lua
 use("LudoPinelli/comment-box.nvim")